fsmk/CS-VTU-Lab-Manual/VTU/Sem4/MP_Lab/Syllabus.md

 Lab Programs list for Microprocessors Lab as specified by VTU for 4th Semester students:

-1. a) Search a key element in a list of ‘n’ 16-bit numbers using the Binary search algorithm.
+1. a) Search a key element in a list of 'n' 16-bit numbers using the Binary search algorithm.
-b) Read the status of eight input bits from the Logic Controller Interface and display ‘FF’ if it is the parity of the input read is even; otherwise display 00.
+b) Read the status of eight input bits from the Logic Controller Interface and display 'FF' if it is the parity of the input read is even; otherwise display 00.
 2. a) Write two ALP modules stored in two different files; one module is to read a character from the keyboard and the other one is to display a